Don’t be your child’s friend

-Our first lady has even undertaken this challenge.
 For some reason our culture acts as if childhood should be a carefree time filled with unmonitored sugar and fat consumption, but this has a terrible effect on the long-term health of your child and his/her ability to function in daily life.

 Teach him/her how to sleep

 Sleep is the most basic of needs and we cannot think clearly or maintain optimal performance without it.
 Your child should sleep in his/her own bed and meet the guidelines set by pediatricians for daily rest based on his/her age.
 If you are convinced your child is a “night owl”, you are in denial about your role as a parent.
 Children need rest and teaching them to sooth themselves and get enough sleep is crucial to their healthy development.
 A child lacking proper sleep is more likely to have mood swings, have difficulty in school, and be less than the person he/she was created to be.

 Do not expose children to adult themed media

 Would you take your five year old to a gentleman’s club?
 Or buy a seven year old a few shots?
 Then how do you justify letting him/her watch Family Guy as a youngster?
 It is adult humor, created for adults.
 Cherish the time your child is a child, and do what is in your power to protect that precious time.

 Have you watched TV lately?
 Or surfed the internet?
 No positive outcome occurs from allowing your child to have unmonitored access to electronics.

 “Please” and “Thank-you” have not become obsolete and can go a long way to helping your child interact with others.
 Take the time to teach the absolute basics of polite behavior.
 Otherwise, you are raising a pig in gym shoes.